asiyasemi/Sign-language-interpretation/README.md

-# Sign Language Interpretation Project
+# Live Sign Language Interpretation Project
 This project aims to build a sign language interpretation system using deep learning techniques.
 The system is designed to recognize hand gestures from images and classify them into corresponding sign language symbols.

 ## Overview